cynthwavejay/jaysartarchive/README.md

 Do not ask for Ibis Paint files, I don't know how to export those yet

-If you have any questions please do DM me on Discord (sillycynny._) or X/Twitter ([Cynthyyyreal](https://x.com/Cynthyyyreal))
+If you have any questions please do DM me on Discord (monojayyy) or X/Twitter ([jaywavelmao](https://x.com/jaywavelmao))

-If you see any account that isn't branded as "sillycynny._" on Discord, "Cynthyyyreal" on X/Twitter reposting my art, please bring it to attention, and if you find any account outide Discord or X/Twitter pretending to be me (E.G. Bluesky, Tumblr, Reddit, ETC.) please report them, or at the very least, inform me about it
+If you see any account that isn't branded as "monojayyy" on Discord, "jaywavelmao" on X/Twitter reposting my art, please bring it to attention, and if you find any account outide Discord or X/Twitter pretending to be me (E.G. Bluesky, Tumblr, Reddit, ETC.) please report them, or at the very least, inform me about it